 Even though you own the property, it can be restricting as you have to abide by the conditions set by the freeholder.
 If you want to carry out major works on your leasehold property in Bexleyheath, Kent, for example, you have to get permission from your freeholder.
 You may also be unable to do certain things, such as have pets in the property, sub-let or run your business from home.

 Extending your lease

-It’s vital to check the length of the lease before you buy a property and to bear in mind its length when you’re ready to resell in the future.
+It’s vital to check the length of the lease before you buy a property.
+Also bear in mind its length when you’re ready to resell in the future.
 When you’re interested in a property in Pimlico, London, that has a short lease, ask the seller to extend it before you buy the property.
 Another option is to proceed with the purchase and then ask the freeholder to extend the lease.
-They’re not obligated to do this but once you’ve held the lease for 2 years, you are entitled to extend your lease provided the original lease was long enough, which is usually classed as being over 21 years.
+They’re not obligated to do this.
+However, once you’ve held the lease for 2 years, you are entitled to extend your lease provided the original lease was long enough.
+This is usually classed as being over 21 years.

-Extending your lease can be very costly and the rules involved vary depending on whether you own a house or flat.
+Extending your lease can be very costly.
+The rules involved vary depending on whether you own a house or flat.
 With a house, you can normally extend your lease by 50 years and the lease terms can be renegotiated, such as who is responsible for works carried out on the property.
 You don’t need to pay a premium to do this but your ground rent may go up.
 With a flat, you can normally extend your lease by 90 years.
-The lease terms can be renegotiated and you won’t need to pay ground rent but you’ll have to pay a premium for the lease extension.
-The government intends to make it cheaper and easier for leases to be extended but there is no date as yet for the proposals to come into effect.
+The lease terms can be renegotiated and you won’t need to pay ground rent.
+You’ll have to pay a premium for the lease extension, though.
+The government intends to make it cheaper and easier for leases to be extended.
+There is no date as yet, however, for the proposals to come into effect.